casewalker/mod-utils/README.md

 * A watch service to detect changes to a given file
 * A configuration handler which can hot-reload from a configuration file
+* A parent class that can be used to implement a mixin on the `NarratorMode` enum

+Note that this mod is built on top of [Fabric](https://fabricmc.net/).

 ### Configuration Handling